Skip to main contentSkip to search

 • Your MPP — Your elected representative can raise your case and the systemic problem.

-• Ombudsman Ontario — Independent oversight of how the government and its agencies handled your case.
+• Ombudsman Ontario — Independent oversight of how government bodies handled your case.

-• Community legal clinic / ARCH — Free legal help for low-income families and disability-rights matters.
+• Community legal clinic / ARCH — Legal help for low-income families and disability-rights matters.

 • Ask AccessOAP, in writing — The first move for almost any OAP problem: a written status request.